AbiaShahbaz/Projects/README.md

 # Projects

 Hello!
-These are some simple projects that I've coded in python and java.
+These are some simple coding projects that I've created using python and/or java in my free time.